joka-de/slass/README.md

 The configs are located in `./config`

 - **server.scfg** - main config file</br>
-	sets variables for all insances and each individual instance You must define each instance you want to start here.
+  - sets variables for all insances and each individual instance You must define each instance you want to start here.
     (description to be extended)
-- **a3master.cfg** - master config template with game settings for all server instances sets parameters not defined in server.scfg
+- **a3master.cfg** - master config template with game settings for all server instances
+  - sets parameters not defined in server.scfg
 - **modlist.inp** - Mods to load / install</br>
   The file has several columns:</br>
-	I. shortname of the mod</br>
+  1. shortname of the mod for your convenience</br>
-	II. name of the mod included in the servername for the server browser; Type "xx" if do not want the mod to appear in the server name for the server browser </br>
+  2. name of the mod included in the servername for the server browser; Type "xx" if do not want the mod to appear in the server name for the server browser </br>
-	III. steam-app-id of the mod; if the mod is not in the workshop, insert the word **local**</br>
+  3. steam-app-id of the mod; if the mod is not in the workshop, insert the word **local**</br>
- 	IV. mod type; use</br>
+  4. mod type; use</br>
     - **mod** if the mod is to be loaded by server and client (key and mod is loaded), e.g. ACE</br>
     - **cmod** if the mod is only to be loaded client side (only key is loaded on server), e.g. JSRS</br>
     - **smod** if the mod is only to be loaded by the server (only mod is loaded on server), e.g. ace_server</br>
-	V. and following  contains a binary key 0/1 selecting if the mod is to be loaded on server #1/#2/#3/ ...</br>
+  5. and following contains a binary key 0/1 selecting if the mod is to be loaded on server #1/#2/#3/ ...</br>
 - **basic.cfg** - loaded as -cfg file by the server process</br>

 ## Install